Open-Systems-Pharmacology/developer-docs/Serialization.md

 }
 ```

-Of if your new class implements an interface that already has an abstract serializer, it is that one that you will need to extend.
+In case your new class implements an interface that already has an abstract serializer, it is that one that you will need to extend.
 For example if you are writing a new Building Block class (that would be implementing the interface IBuildingBlock), the serializer signature would be

 ```
 public class NewClassSerializer : BuildingBlockXmlSerializer<NewClass>